 The team also created a web and desk-based information portal (Estuary Eye) and associated App to offer a common data environment for review, access, management and use of asset data collected and stored.
 The embedded videos and 3D information provide instant access to complex geospatial asset information and the tools developed enable a highly efficient approach to option and design appraisals, creating an estuary-wide BIM model of the asset system, and an easy visual assessment of live project progress.
 With over 100 map layers, the Estuary Eye is a data management tool, a highly effective appraisal and design tool, and an interface to a vast amount of new and historic field-collected data.

-To date, the team has driven innovation from both the program and project level, helping to identify over 262 innovations, including data management, drone technology, 3D augmented reality to safety applications, intelligent infrastructure and green infrastructure trials, setting the program up to deliver an expected £100 million in efficiency savings over the 10-year program.It also means we’re helping to define the future of asset management and flood risk management in the U.K.
+To date, the team has driven innovation from both the program and project level, helping to identify more than 300 innovations, including data management, drone technology, 3D augmented reality to safety applications, intelligent infrastructure and green infrastructure trials, setting the program up to deliver an expected £100 million in efficiency savings over the 10-year program.It also means we’re helping to define the future of asset management and flood risk management in the U.K.

 Interested in learning more about how Jacobs transforms intangible ideas into intelligent solutions for a more connected, sustainable world?
 Visit .